yumi-modding/FS17_ContractorMod/README_en.txt

 They can be changed but by default replaced the standard switch between vehicle since it's disable.

-This mod is compatible with PassengerMod specialization and with CoursePlay and FollowMe mods.
+This mod is compatible with CoursePlay and FollowMe mods.
 So, for example, when using FollowMe, one character will be the Leader and another one the Follower.

-Characters name and number of characters can be changed in ContractorMod.xml file for new games.
+Characters name, gender, color and number of characters can be changed in ContractorMod.xml file for new games.
 Once a game has been saved, they can be changed in ContractorMod.xml file present in related savegame folder.